July Promo: 4% Management Fee (Available In: NC, OH, SC, TX, VA)Learn More

 Should I rent out my Houston home or sell it?

-Selling converts your equity to cash today; renting lets you stack monthly cash flow, long-term appreciation, and rent growth over time.
-Houston's blended median rent is $1,910, though that figure is off 1.43% year over year, so rent growth isn't padding returns right now.
-The decision ultimately comes down to your mortgage balance, purchase price, property taxes, and timeline, and Doorstead's rental investment calculator projects cash flow, appreciation, rent growth, and 10-year equity pre- and post-tax so you can run your specific numbers.
+Selling converts your equity to cash today; renting compounds cash flow, appreciation, and rent growth over time.
+Houston's blended median rent of $1,918 is down 0.83% year over year, so rent growth isn't doing the heavy lifting right now, which means your specific mortgage payment, purchase price, and tax situation matter far more than city-level medians when you run the numbers.
+Plug your property details into Doorstead's rental investment calculator, which projects cash flow, appreciation, rent growth, and 10-year equity both pre- and post-tax.

 CA: DRE# 02089344